proofgov/api/building-access-appointments-endpoints.md

 ###  Ordering

 You may pass in an `order` field to order the results.
-For example, if you would like to update by `updated_at`, you would make a request to:
+For example, if you would like to order by `updated_at`, you would make a request to:

 `GET https://{API_HOST}/api/building_access_appointments?order=updated_at`

 Example(s)

-**Ordering filtered appointments**
+**Ordering Filtered Appointments**

 ```
 axios({